sauerbraten/p1xbraten/README.md

     - `hudfragmessageduration`: how long each message will be shown, in seconds, between 0 and 10
     - `hudfragmessagefade`: 0 or 1: whether or not to fade out messages
     - `hudfragmessagex`: horizontal position (between 0.0 and 1.0) where messages will appear
-    - `hudfragmessagey`: vertical position (between 0.0 and 1.0) where the newest message will appear; older messages will move outwards
+    - `hudfragmessagey`: vertical position (between 0.0 and 1.0) where the newest message will appear
     - `hudfragmessagescale`: size of the messages, between 0.0 and 1.0
     - `hudfragmessagestackdir`: direction in which to stack old messages: -1 to stack upwards, 1 to stack downwards, 0 to stack towards the closes edge of the screen depending on `hudfragmessagey`
     - `hudfragmessagefilter`: bitfield filter var (like confilter), e.g. 0x3800 shows all players' frags, suicides, and teamkills